-By: Kendall Jones on December 29th, 2016
+By: Kendall Jones on September 3rd, 2021

 4 Tips For Obtaining Construction Surety Bonds

-General contractors often require surety bonds from their subcontractors and more and more private entities are requiring bonds to protect themselves again contractor default.
+General contractors often require surety bonds from their subcontractors.
+More and more private entities are requiring bonds to protect themselves against contractor default.
 Establishing and maintaining a surety line can be challenging for a construction company.

 When selecting a surety bond broker or producer you want to make sure they specialize in contract surety bonding and are familiar with construction contracts in the states you will need bonding.
 A good place to start is with the National Association of Surety Bond Producers (NASBP).
 Your broker will be able to match your company with a surety provider that best meets bonding needs.

 Make sure your broker only works with reputable surety companies.
-Your surety company should be certified with the U.S Department of Treasury to write surety bonds for federal governmental projects and have an A-rating or higher from A.M.
+Your surety company should be certified with the U.S. Department of Treasury to write surety bonds for federal construction projects and have an A-rating or higher from A.M.
 Best or an equivalent rating from a respected rating organization such as Dun & Bradstreet or Fitch Ratings.

 The surety company will want to review the financial statements of your company along with the personal financial statements of all owners.
-Other information the surety company will want to review includes an organizational chart, business plan, management and continuity plans, resumes of key personnel, history of work completed, references and line of credit.
+Other information the surety company will want to review includes an organizational chart, business plan, management, and continuity plans, resumes of key personnel, history of work completed, references, and line of credit.

 Keep your broker updated on any changes to your company, such as ownership changes or plans on expansion into new markets or larger projects.
 Your surety company is more likely to increase your bonding capacity if you’ve established a pattern of trust and reliability.

-Maintain a healthy business.
-In order to maintain and grow your bonding capacity you need to maintain a healthy business, and a healthy business is a profitable one.
+In order to maintain and grow your bonding capacity, you need to maintain a healthy business, and a healthy business is a profitable one.
 This means being able to successfully manage cash flow and completing projects on time and within budget.

 About Kendall Jones